Welcome to the Pittsburgh Parking Authority's

 email and at our walk-in counter.
 Those residents can use the mail-in and walk-in form.
 Our

-Boulevard of the Allies, Pittsburgh, PA 15222.
+walk-in counter is closed at this time due to COVID-19.
 For instructions on how to use this web portal, click here or simply click on the "Help" menu item on the left side of the screen at any time.
 For an interactive map of the City's RPP districts, and to determine whether you live in one, please click here.

 cost of the Residential Parking Permit is $20.00 per vehicle per program year

 and is not pro-rated for mid-year purchases.
 The cost to purchase an annual

 Visitor Parking Pass is $1.00 per address and is not pro-rated.
 There is a $3